borjasotomayor/icpc-midcentral-usa-website/index.rst

 :doc:`Registration is now open! <contest/registration>`

-The early registration deadline is **11:59pm, Tuesday, October 9**.
+The early registration deadline is **11:59pm, Saturday, October 6**.

 You must register by the early registration deadline to be guaranteed an ICPC t-shirt.
 If you miss the early registration deadline, you can still register by 11:59pm, Friday, October 19 (but you may not get a t-shirt on the day of the contest)